rhomobile/rhomobile-docs/eb/en/edge/guide/supported-devices.md

 # Supported Devices
-This is a list of the devices that are supported with the Motorola Enterprise Browser.
+This is a list of the devices that are supported with the Enterprise Browser.

 ## Android
 <!-- List of android supported devices -->